Insurance vs. Reinsurance: 25/75%

 Before joining The Hartford, Mark specialized in insurance coverage and reinsurance matters at the Philadelphia law firm of White and Williams.
 From 1980 to 1985, he served as an Assistant District Attorney for the City of Philadelphia.

 A frequent lecturer on reinsurance and arbitration topics, Mr. Gurevitz is a Director Emeritus, former President and Chairman of ARIAS•U.S., was chair of its Long Range Planning Committee and co-chair of the Forms and Procedures Committee and is on the Editorial Board of the ARIAS Quarterly and the new ARIAS Ethics Discussion Committee.
 He was a member of the industry-wide task force which promulgated and updated the Procedures for the Resolution of U.S. Insurance and Reinsurance Disputes and a lecturer in law at the University of Connecticut Law School Masters in Insurance Law Program.
-He was a member of the Board of Trustees of the Greater Bridgeport Symphony Orchestra and serves as a Lector and member of the Parish Finance Committee at St. Catherine of Siena Church in Trumbull, CT.
-Mark is active in the community as a pro bono lawyer with Connecticut Legal Services where he provides legal services to low-income clients, and as a volunteer mediator with the Connecticut Commission on Human Rights and Opportunities.
+He was a member of the Board of Trustees of the Greater Bridgeport Symphony Orchestra and serves as a Reader and member of the Parish Finance Committee at St. Catherine of Siena Church in Trumbull, CT.
+Mark served as a pro bono lawyer with Connecticut Legal Services where he provided legal services to low-income clients, and as a volunteer mediator with the Connecticut Commission on Human Rights and Opportunities.
 He also served as a Commission member and Vice-Chairman of the Town of Trumbull Ethics Commission.